svacas/mule-migration-assistant/README.md

-# Mule Migration Tool
+# Mule Migration Assistant
 [![Build Status](https://munit.ci.cloudbees.com/job/MMT-1.x/badge/icon)](https://munit.ci.cloudbees.com/job/MMT-1.x)

-This tool goal is to migrate projects in general.
+This tool goal is to assist in the migration of projects in general.

 Currently, it is being developed towards supporting the Mule 3.x &#8594; Mule 4.x migration.